hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It's by default private for the account it is created in
     - It could be shared with specific AWS accounts if it's not encrypted
 	- It could be public if it's not encrypted
+- **AMI Permission**:
+	- Same as Snapshot permission
-- Encryption:
+- **Encryption in Transit**:
-	- Volume encryption uses EC2 host hardware to encrypt data at rest and in transit between EBS and EC2 instance
+	- It's done by EC2 host hardware to encrypt data in transit between an EC2 instance and its EBS storages
+- **Encryption At Rest**:
+	- It's done by EC2 host hardware to encrypt/decypt EC2 volumes:
-	- Encryption generates a Data Encryption Key (DEK) from a Customer Master Key (CMK) in each region
+	- It uses [AWS KMS](#operations---key-management-service-kms) CMK to generates a **Data Encryption Key** (**DEK**) in each region
-	- When a volume is encrypted (or an instance is created), each volume is encrypted by a unique DEK
-	- Snapshot, AMI and volumes created from these AMI or snapshots will use the same DEK
-	- AWS KMS encryption is supported by most instance types (any of the current modern instance generation, especially those that use the nitro platform)
+		- AWS KMS encryption/decryption is supported by most instance types (Especially those that use the Nitro Platform)
-	- There are some older generation instances which don't support it!
+		- AWS KMS isn't encrypting neither It's decrypting EBS data
+	- It stores the DEK with each EC2 EBS volume
+	- It uses the same DEK to encrypt any EC2 volume, snapshots, AMIs
+	- It doesn't impact EC2 performance:
-	- EC2 instance and OS see plaintext data as normal (no any encryption):
+		- EC2 instance and OS see plaintext data
-		- There is no performance impact
-		- Encrypted DEKs stored with EBS volume are decrypted by KMS using a CMK
-		- These decrypted DEKs (plaintext DEKs):
+		- EC2 host hardware:
+			- It uses AWS KMS to decrypt EC2 DEK by using the related AWS KMS CMK
-			- They're given to EC2 Host which stores them in its memory
+			- It stores the plaintext DEK in its memory
-			- It uses them to decrypt data into EC2 instance or encrypt data from EC2 instance to EBS
+			- It uses the plaintext DEK to encrypt (decrypt) data from (into) EC2 instance to (from) an EBS volume
-			- When the instance is stopped/rebooted, the Host erases these plaintext DEKs
+			- It erases the plaintext DEK when the instance is stopped/rebooted
-		- So, AWS KMS isn't encrypting neither It's decrypting data
+	- Encryption from an OS perspective:
+		- It requires to to use an OS level encryption available on most OS (Microsoft Windows, Linux)
+		- It ensures that data is encrypted from from the OS perspective
+		- It's possible to use OS encryption + EC2 volume encryption at rest
-	- When an encrypted EBS snapshot is copied into another region:
+	- Snapshot: when an encrypted EBS snapshot is copied into another region:
 		- A new CMK should be created in the destination region
 		- The new snapshot will be encrypted
-	- Encryption from an OS perspective:
-		- AWS KMS isn't enough for that
-		- We need to use an OS level encryption available on most OS (Microsoft Windows, Linux)
-		- Only OS encryption will ensure that from an operating system perspective, the file's encrypted
-		- We're able to use both, though
 - For more details:
 	- [IAM Role For EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)
 	- [ID roles use switch role ec2 instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html)